 The Sigma 180mm F2.8 EX DG OS HSM Macro is a fantastic prime lens capable of capturing close-up images with incredible detail.
 For photographers who are serious about macro capture and need telephoto reach, it has a lot to offer.
 This is still the world’s only 180mm F2.8 macro lens with life-sized reproduction (1:1 magnification ratio).

-And everything in the feature set that makes this a fantastic telephoto macro lens, including Optical Stabilizer, internal focusing, and focus limiter also mean it is equally adept as a fast telephoto prime for portaiture, sports and wildlife capture.
+And everything in the feature set that makes this a fantastic telephoto macro lens, including Optical Stabilizer, internal focusing, and focus limiter also mean it is equally adept as a fast telephoto prime for portraiture, sports and wildlife capture.
 We’ll tackle this side of the focus limiter settings in a follow-up blog posting.